-Dr. Kevin Leman: The words are a little different, but they all convey sort of the same thing; that you always had my back, you always loved me as I was, you know, you didn’t compare me to my sister or my brother, and they… I think each kid always felt like they were the favored.
-And so parents, listen to what I’m saying, your rewards make a difference.
+Dr. Kevin Leman: The words are a little different, but they all convey sort of the same thing.
+That you always had my back, you always loved me as I was.
+You know, you didn’t compare me to my sister or my brother, and they… I think each kid always felt like they were the favorite.
+And so, parents, listen to what I’m saying.
+Your words make a difference.

-Jim: (laughing) And we’re gonna have a little Q&A at the end here.
+Jim: (laughs) And, uh, we’re gonna have a little Q&A at the end here.

 John: We will.

-Jim: And so be thinking of your questions as we move along.
-Um, also, you said Jean is here, Jean, it’s great to have you here as always.
+Jim: And, uh, so be thinking of your questions as we move along.
+Um, also, you said Jean is here.
+Jean, it’s great to have you here as always.
 Dr. Kevin Leman, great to have you both.
 Thanks for being with us.

-Jim: Well, I know that.
-You guys, I’m a little concerned actually. (laughs).
+John: Well, I know that.
+You guys, I’m a little concerned actually.

 Jim: I know.

-Jim: (laughing) There has been time, uh, there have been times when I’ve come home and said, “You know, Jean, I think we need to spend 15 minutes and let the kids go play and she’ll say, “Who, who did you interview with today?” (laughs).
+Jim: There has been time… There have been times when I’ve come home and said, “You know, Jean, I think we need to spend 15 minutes and let the kids go play.”
+And she’ll say, “Who- who did you interview with today?”